 If you are in your heydays as a driver, you are probably nervous and overcautious.
-Undoubtedly, you are trying to apply all the instructions your dad or driving school instructor has taught you to keep you safe.
+Undoubtedly, you are trying to apply all the instructions your dad or driving school instructor has taught you to become a skilled driver.

 But, what if things don’t seem to work the more you try?
 It could be your skills are wanting, so you need more tips to become a better driver.